jhalon/Windows10AppRemover/README.md

 # Windows10 App Remover
 This is a quick PowerShell script that attempts to remove the Default Windows 10 Applications and its associated packages.

-This script was developed on Windows 10 Pro x64 (64-bit), if you have any issues using this with Windows 10 Home - then please let me know!
+This script was developed on Windows 10 Pro x64 (64-bit).
+If you have any issues using this with Windows 10 Home - then please let me know!

 __Note__: Please understand that there is __NO UNDO__ after running this script.
 I recommend only running this script on a fresh install (including upgrades).
 It's possible that these scripts can cease to function after certain updates, so please post a pull request if you have an issue/fix.